madalinpopa/ubuntu-server-automation/README.md

 Docker networks allow containers to communicate with each other securely.
 In this section, we will use Ansible to create Docker networks on our VPS.

+Why we want two networks?
+We will create a public network that will be used by services that need to be accessed from the internet, and a private network that will be used by services that should not be exposed to the internet.
+Also, using multiple networks allows us to isolate services and control the traffic between them.

 2. Inside `roles/services/tasks/`, create a new file named `networks.yml` with the following content:

 ```yaml